 - A blue postcard acknowledging your request was received will be sent to you within 2 weeks.
 It is a notification only and there is no need to contact the repository.

 What items may Native Americans order from the Repository?

-How many loose eagle feathers may an individual request?
+How many loose feathers may an individual request?

 May a school request eagle feathers for graduation?